puetzp/vec2checkd/doc/configuration.md

       # OPTIONAL.
       critical: '<nagios_range>'

-    # Used to customize the "plugin output" (in nagios-speak) when the default output does not suffice.
+    # Used to customize output when the default output does not suffice.
     # OPTIONAL.
     plugin_output: '<custom_output>'